We Built a Working App in 30 Minutes, Live, Twice, at Boston Tech Week

 "Right now this is a blank page.
 By the end of this session it'll be a working product, built from scratch, in real time."

-Wednesday → "Brand Intel Lookup."
-Type in any consumer brand and get three instant cards: is it currently being sued, where is it putting its money lately (marketing, hiring, expansion), and, if it goes on or in your body, what's actually in it.
-A 20-minute research slog across PACER, news, and ingredient labels, collapsed into one search box.
-Ten seconds, one search.
+On Wednesday, the room chose Brand Intel Lookup.
+You type in any consumer brand and get three instant cards: whether it's currently being sued, where it's been putting its money lately (marketing, hiring, expansion), and, if it goes on or in your body, what's actually in it.
+It takes a 20-minute research slog across PACER, news, and ingredient labels and collapses it into a single search box.
 Try it live →

-Thursday → "Boston Like a Local."
-Pick a neighborhood and a vibe and get five or six genuinely non-touristy recommendations: the spots locals actually love, with the tourist trap each one replaces.
+On Thursday, the room went with Boston Like a Local.
+You pick a neighborhood and a vibe and get five or six genuinely non-touristy recommendations: the spots locals actually love, each one paired with the tourist trap it replaces.
 (Sorry, Faneuil Hall.)
-Skip the tourist trail.
-Eat where Boston eats.
 Try it live →

 - Idea to PRD.
 We fed the winning idea into a Claude project pre-loaded with our PRD instructions.
 In about three minutes we had the problem, the users, the scope, and the data shape written down.